frchandra/atoti-data-cube/README.md

   <li>Pandas</li>
 </ul>

+p.s.
-p.s. it's recommended to use jupyter-lab insteadof jupyter-notebook
+- it's recommended to use jupyter-lab insteadof jupyter-notebook
+- the details about this submission is listed on [informasi-penting.md](informasi-penting.md)

 November 2022<br>
 Chandra Herdiputra